Associations

 }

-// Create user and his BillingAddress, ShippingAddress
+// Create user and his BillingAddress, ShippingAddress, including only specified fields of BillingAddress

 db.Select("BillingAddress.Address1", "BillingAddress.Address2").Create(&user)